About the Southern California Symposium

 Even for a place well-practiced at reinvention, Southern California faces an uncertain future.
 The climate and the demography have shifted.
 A deep transformation has reshaped the economy.
 The landscape itself is in flux as we reimagine where we live and how we move.

 The USC Price Center for Social Innovation is launching a new executive education program—the Southern California Symposium— that will challenge local leaders to think deeply and collaboratively about the region’s future and to develop long-term solutions.
 Over time the Symposium will emerge as an important venue for deliberation and innovation, and its alumni will serve as an interconnected and diverse cohort of change makers.

-The participants, 25 in all each year, will be selected from public service, politics, business, the arts, philanthropy and NGOs to represent a variety of interests, geographies, talents and experiences.
+The participants, 20-25 in all each year, will be selected from public service, politics, business, the arts, philanthropy and NGOs to represent a variety of interests, geographies, talents and experiences.
 Students will bring issues they grapple with in their civic and professional lives to the Symposium and will collaborate in the search for solutions.
-Upon successful completion of the program, students will receive a Certificate in Social Innovation from USC.
+Upon successful completion of the program, students will receive a Executive Education Certificate, Social Innovation from USC.

 The Symposium will meet for four weekend sessions from February to May, midday Friday through Saturday afternoon.
 Each session will feature interaction with a nationally recognized NGO leader or advocate.
 There will be intimate exchanges with panels of local policy makers, and learning sessions with prominent scholars on housing, transportation, economic development and health care.
 In addition, students will participate in an extended scenario-building exercise led by Spitfire Strategies.
 They will learn social innovation strategies from top practitioners and will get communications coaching from The Goodman Center.

 Between sessions, students’ engagement and learning will continue online.
 Working in small groups, students will undertake case studies with hands-on instruction by USC faculty.
-Presentations on those projects, which will take on specific policy challenges, will be featured at a fifth meeting, an evening event in early June that will end the program.
+Presentations on those projects, which will take on specific policy challenges, will be featured at a fifth session, an evening event in early June that will end the program.